nothing17777/Twitter_Video_Bot/README.md

-# 📺 Social Video Bot
+# 📺 Social Video Downloader + Uploader

 A sophisticated Streamlit-based application designed to manage video content across YouTube, TikTok, and Twitter.
 Search for anime clips, download TikToks, and automate posting with smart formatting.